xfcui/writing/README.md

 ## Algorithmic Thinking in Academic Writing

 An introduction to a structured, algorithm-inspired writing method based on the Pyramid Principle.
 This approach helps researchers efficiently create clear, coherent, and well-organized academic papers.

----

-Our goal is to provide readers with practical guidance and structured methodologies, empowering them to excel in both systematic problem-solving and academic communication within the field of computer science.